LucaDramisino/LucaDramisino/README.md

 Artificial intelligence became my primary motivation to learn programming and leverage technology, aiming not only to understand it but also to harness its full potential for the future.

-Recently, my brother acquired a high-performance PC that I now use to seriously pursue my goals.
-Currently, I am learning Python as a foundation to develop skills in artificial intelligence and progress toward a solid professional profile in technology.
+My brother acquired a high-performance PC that I now use to seriously pursue my goals.
+I am learning Python as a foundation to develop skills in artificial intelligence and progress toward a solid professional profile in technology.

 </details>